patrickisgreat/gabler-youngston/src/pages/project/project/kimpton-charlotte.md

 descriptionblockone:
   - description: >-
-      This hotel’s facade is illuminated in unified but distinct areas; the lobby and parking with their warm glows, the rooms with their planet-like orbs of light, and the rooftop, with colorful columns and roof in a mythical Greek style.
+      This hotel’s facade is illuminated in unified but distinct areas; the lobby and parking with their warm glow and pedestrian-scale illumination, the mid facade with its color changing glittering dots, and the rooftop, with colorful columns and roof top bar.
     descriptiontitle: Idea
     image: /img/kimpton5.jpg
     imagepos: left
   - description: >-
-      This hotel’s facade is illuminated in unified but distinct areas; the lobby and parking with their warm glows, the rooms with their planet-like orbs of light, and the rooftop, with colorful columns and roof in a mythical Greek style.
+      The design of Kimpton Tryon Park Hotel reflects the sophistication of the Queen City, presenting a fluid, graceful façade that complements its neighboring office tower while reflecting the contours of the 5.4-acre Romare Bearden Park.
     descriptiontitle: Live
     image: /img/kimpton2.jpg
     imagepos: right
 extrafield:
-  - label: Architect
-    value: Piers Cunnington + Clinton Cuddington
-  - label: Measured
-    value: Team James Papa
-  - label: General Contractor
+  - label: Client
-    value: Powers Construction
+    value: Cooper Carry
-  - label: Consultants
+  - label: Location
-    value: 'Fast + Epp Structural Engineers, Geopacific Consultants'
+    value: 'Charlotte, NC'
 ---